 You need to get a flu vaccine every year to protect yourself against the viruses that research suggests are most likely to circulate each season.
 There are two reasons for getting a flu vaccine every year:

-The Centers for Disease Control (CDC) has determined that the nasal spray flu vaccine, also called “flu mist”, should not be used during the 2017-2018 flu season due to poor effectiveness of the vaccine in past years.
-As a result, the nasal spray vaccine will not be available to any health care provider and Primary Health will not offer it in any clinic or during on-site flu clinics.
+Previously, the Advisory Committee on Immunization Practices determined that the nasal spray flu vaccine, also called “flu mist”, should not be used during the 2017 - 2018 flu season due to poor effectiveness of the vaccine in previous years.
+While it has returned to the market for the 2018 - 2019 flu season, its effectiveness is not yet known and it will not be available in Primary Health clinics or during on-site flu clinics.

 Information taken from The Centers for Disease Control. www.cdc.gov/flu/pdf/freeresources/general/no-excuses-flu-vaccine.pdf